Gene Leedy

 Gene Leedy (February 6, 1928 – November 24, 2018) was an American architect based in Winter Haven, Florida.
 He was a pioneer of the modern movement in Florida and later a founder of the Sarasota School of Architecture, whose members included Paul Rudolph, Victor Lundy, and others.
 After beginning his career in Sarasota, Leedy moved his practice to Winter Haven in 1954.
-He is best known for his bold use of precast concrete, especially in long-span, "double-tee" structural elements.
+He is best known for his bold use of exposed structural systems of precast concrete, especially in long-span, "double-tee" structural elements, as well as enclosed courtyards, flat roofs, and floor-to-ceiling sliding glass doors.

 Personal life

-Gene Leedy was born to Cecil Hudgins Leedy and Ethyl Ferguson Leedy on February 6, 1928 in Isaban, West Virginia.
-Cecil was a supervisor for a coal mining company, and Ethyl taught in a one-room schoolhouse.
-The family eventually moved to Gainesville, Florida, where Cecil opened a small restaurant.
-At the University of Florida in Gainesville, Gene later studied architecture.
-On July 20, 1950, in Arlington, Virginia, he married Kathryn "Bebe" Hoge, of Tampa, Florida.
-The couple settled in Florida, first in Sarasota and then, in 1954, in Winter Haven, where Gene opened his own architectural office.
-Their son, Robert Hoge Leedy, was born in Winter Haven on October 17, 1956, but they divorced in 1958.
-Gene then married Marjorie Frances Ingram on March 6, 1960, residing in Winter Haven along with Marjorie's daughter from her previous marriage, Helen Isabel King (born August 27, 1954).
-The family grew with the birth of their daughter, Marjorie "Saffie" Leedy, on October 25, 1962, and their son, Gene Ingram Leedy, on November 1, 1969.
+Gene Leedy was born on February 6, 1928, in Isaban, West Virginia to Cecil Hudgins Leedy and Ethyl Ferguson Leedy.
+Leedy's Father was a supervisor for a coal mining company, and Ethyl was a teacher in a one-room schoolhouse.
+The family moved to Gainesville, Florida, and Leedy's father opened a small restaurant.
+At 16 years old, Leedy attended the University of Florida in Gainesville, graduating in 1950 with a Bachelor of Architecture degree.
+Shortly after graduating, he married Kathryn "Bebe" Hoge, (who was from Tampa, Florida).
+After their wedding in Arlington, Virginia, the couple settled in Florida, first in Sarasota, where Leedy was employed by Ralph and William Zimmerman and later by Paul Rudolph, before being called to military service.
+In 1954, Leedy and his wife relocated back to Sarasota where he opened his own architectural office and then later moved his practice and family to Winter Haven, Florida.

+Leedy's first son, Robert Hoge Leedy, was born in Winter Haven on October 17, 1956.
+In 1958, Leedy and Kathryn "Bebe" Hoge divorced.
+On March 6, 1960, Leedy later marries Marjorie Frances Ingram, still residing in Winter Haven along with Marjorie's daughter (from her prior marriage), Helen Isabel King (born August 27, 1954).
+Leedy's daughter, Marjorie "Saffie" Leedy, was born on October 25, 1962, and Leedy's second son, Gene Ingram Leedy, was born on November 1, 1969.
 Leedy's wife, Marjorie, died on Christmas Day 2010 in Winter Haven.
+Leedy eventually died November 24, 2018, at the age of 90, in Winter Haven, Florida and was survived by his four children.

+Leedy was good friends with Robert Parsons, Gram Parsons' adoptive father.
+Leedy is quoted multiple times discussing his friendship with the Parsons' in the novel about Gram Parsons life titled Twenty Thousand Roads: The Ballad of Gram Parsons and His Cosmic American Music.
+In the novel, Leedy tells a story in which Robert Parsons' approached Leedy with the opportunity to buy his silver Jaguar sports car for twenty-five thousand dollars to pay for Gram Parsons' tuition to Harvard.